Why so much initative? By design.

 We ensure you gain hands-on management experience by putting much of student life in student hands.
 Fuqua’s student governance is unique among its peers: both for the degree of autonomy it is afforded and the strategic input it provides the administration on student policies and operations.
 100% student-run, the MBA Association (MBAA) is a leadership team responsible for extracurricular programs as well as oversight of 50 active clubs and organizations.

-The typical MBAA leadership team includes: Co-Presidents, Sr. VP of Student Life, VP of Student Organizations, VP of Academic Affairs, VP of Career Affairs, VP of Communications, Treasurer, Director of Diversity & International Affairs, Director of Technology, Director of Service, and the Director of Sustainability.
+The typical MBAA leadership team includes: Co-Presidents, VP of Student Life, VP of Student Organizations, VP of Academic Affairs, VP of Career Affairs, VP of Communications, Treasurer, VP of Diversity, VP of International Affairs, VP of Technology, VP of Service and Sustainability.

 Each club at Fuqua also has a student management team responsible for all aspects of that club’s activity including marketing, operations and finance.